 Double Decker Bus

 One of the few, and fun, ways that Herron is actually similar to le Carré is also one I haven’t heard much comment on.
-Herron, similar to early le Carré , basically uses real locations to create his fictional spy world and early le Carré locations are easily found.
+Herron, similar to early le Carré, basically uses real locations to create his fictional spy world.
 The Circus, Smiley’s home, St. Mark’s locks, Battersea Bridge and more are all very findable to those who care to look.
-He’s become a bit more cagey in later years about his locations.
+Le Carré’s become a bit more cagey in later years about his locations.
 For example, there’s no obvious location for “The Stables” from A Legacy of Spies that I could find.

-For those Herron fan’s who are interested, this is great news and you can search out many of the spots referenced in his books.
+For those Herron fan’s who are interested, the great news is that you can search out many of the spots referenced in his books.
 I did just that for Slow Horses.

 As previously mentioned I found the Barbican location of the Slough House.
 I can attest that the building is just as dodgy in real life as it is in Herron’s descriptions.